Table of Contents_

 Keep in mind that those battery life estimates are primarily for using these DSLR cameras in viewfinder mode and not Live View mode.
 Testing shows that using Live View mode causes the battery life to be about half for the D3300 of what you’ll receive by using the camera primarily in viewfinder mode.

 DSLR cameras can be expensive, especially when you add in the costs of extra gear beyond the camera body, such as lenses and flash units.
 So if you need a versatile DSLR camera at a low price point, the Nikon D3300 DSLR is a great option.
-It provides 24.2 megapixels of resolution and very good image quality, which is great to find in a DSLR camera under $500.
-When matching this model against its predecessor, the Nikon D3300 vs. D3200 comparison shows the D3300 has longer battery life and better low light image quality, both of which are desirable features.
+The kit lens is surprisingly good and it provides 24.2 megapixels of resolution and very good image quality, which is great to find in a DSLR camera under $500.
+When matching this model against its predecessor, the Nikon D3300 vs. D3200 comparison shows the D3300 has longer battery life and better low-light image quality, both of which are desirable features.
 The D3300 has a good form factor and a slightly lighter camera body than the D3200 too, meaning those who own the older camera may find that an upgrade to the D3300 — which made our best DSLR cameras list — is a smart idea.